 The good news is that if you’ve followed all these steps and you still can’t convince Airbnb to process your refund, you can contact the Consumer Rescue team.
 We’ll be able to investigate and work hard to get your money back – even if I’m not your mom by proxy. 👩😜 (Michelle Couch-Friedman, Consumer Rescue)

-Before you go: Airbnb hosts aren’t the only ones that can have a rodent problem.
+Before you go: Airbnb rentals aren’t the only ones that can have a rodent problem.
 This Vrbo host had a full-blown rat problem on his property.